-This course is designed to introduce students to computers and problem-solving using a structured language as a tool.
+4 sem hrs crThis course is designed to introduce students to computers and problem-solving using a structured language as a tool.
 Major topics include programming logic and flowcharting.
 Emphasis is on problem-solving using the language and principles of structured software.
 Keyboarding skills are required for this course.
 (A keyboarding tutorial is available in the computer labs for students who wish to refresh or improve their keyboarding skills.)